 You may want to direct your donation to specific areas of the University: the Library, Pharmacy, the Faculty of Dentistry, the possibilities are endless.
 Please choose the General Fund on the donation page and indicate your preference.

-This Māori Leadership in Law Scholarship is being established in partnership with Te Rūnanga o Ngāti Whātua and Jolene's whānau as a legacy to Jolene and to inspire other young Māori law students to follow their dreams.
+Established in partnership with Te Rūnanga o Ngāti Whātua and Jolene's whānau as a legacy to Jolene and to inspire other young Māori law students to follow their dreams.

-The Brain Health Centre
+Brain Health Research Centre

-The Centre for Translational Cancer Research
+Centre for Translational Cancer Research

 There is now sufficient knowledge in the fields of cancer biology, molecular biology, and immunology to make a significant impact on the treatment and management of cancer.

-The Edgar National Centre for Diabetes and Obesity Research
+Edgar Diabetes and Obesity Research

 Edgar Diabetes and Obesity Research aims to reduce the prevalence of diabetes and obesity by finding new ways to prevent and manage these conditions.

 Hereditary Diffuse Gastric Cancer (HDGC)